garbados/couchdb/share/doc/src/api-basics.rst

 .. warning::
-   Care should be taken to ensure that your JSON structures are valid, invalid structures will cause CouchDB to return an HTTP status code of 500 (server error).
+   Care should be taken to ensure that your JSON structures are valid, invalid structures will cause Cloudant to return an HTTP status code of 500 (server error).

 .. _errors: